vdaas/vald/docs/user/architecture.md

 #### Vald Replication Manager Controller

-Vald Replication Manager Controller keeps track of the active Vald pods.
+Vald Replication Manager Controller keeps track of the active Vald Agent pods.
 When the Vald Agent is dead, it will trigger the Vald Replication Manager Agent to recover the backup cache to the auto-healed pods from the backup.

 ### Kubernetes Components

 Vald is base on the Kubernetes platform.
 In this section we will explain the Kubernetes component used in Vald and why we need them.

-#### Kube-API Server
+#### Kube-apiserver

+Kube-apiserver is a component of Kubernetes.
+The main responsibility of Kube-apiserver in Vald is to provide node resource information for Vald agent scalability.

+For more information about Kube-apiserver, please refer to [the official document](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/).

 #### Custom Resources

-CRD
-deployのコントローラー、起動順番を管理する（gatewayのinitコンテナーがいらなくなる）
+Custom Resources in Vald is a [Custom Resouce Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) implementation.
+It provides flexibility for users to control the Vald deployment such as pod startup sequence, etc.